argilo/contest-sdr/README.md

 simply run `sudo apt install gnuradio` to get an appropriate version of GNU Radio, SoapySDR and drivers.

+Clone this repository: `git clone https://github.com/argilo/contest-sdr.git`

-Run one of the following commands from the command line:
+From the `contest-sdr` directory, run one of the following commands:

 * `./b200_transceiver.py` — USRP B200
 * `./blade_transceiver.py` — BladeRF